wuhanstudio/rust-ros-detection/README.md

-# Rust Yolo Object Detection
+# ROS Object Detection using Rust language (YOLOv3)

 This demo reads images from the ROS topic `/usb_cam/image_raw` and pass it to the darknet model.